semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     r

-we can get a range of a world starting from the first character to a specific index using this format: variable[index_start: index_stop].
+We can get a range of a world starting from the first character to a specific index using this format: variable[index_start: index_stop].
 The character at the index_stop is not included

 ```python